Chapter 5.04

 1. Notwithstanding the provisions of subsection (A) of this section, a business entity or tax-exempt organization doing business in the city as a farmers’ market shall not be required to operate from an enclosed building.

-2. For the purposes of this section, the term “farmers’ market” means a public market place, operated not more than two days per week during the growing season, where vendors who have grown, gathered, raised, processed, or caught fresh or processed foods and nursery stock from Lincoln County or the immediately surrounding counties sell them directly to the public.
+2. For the purposes of this section, the term “farmers’ market” means a public market place, operated not more than two days per week during the growing season, where vendors who have grown, gathered, raised, processed, or caught fresh or processed foods and nursery stock from any county in the state of Oregon sell them directly to the public.

-3. A farmers’ market may include vendors of art and handicrafts made in Lincoln County or the immediately surrounding counties, but at least half of the vendors in the market must be vendors principally selling fresh or processed foods and nursery stock.
+3. A farmers’ market may include vendors of art and handicrafts made in Oregon, and from no further than 100 miles from the corporate limits of Lincoln City, but at least 25 percent of the vendors in the market must be vendors principally selling fresh or processed foods and nursery stock.
+The required 25:75 mix of food/nursery stock vendors and crafters shall be calculated over the term of the market season.
+Market membership records shall be available for inspection by the city upon request.

 5. The growing season is considered to run from May 1st to November 30th.